 It takes an average of seven attempts to get out of an abusive relationship and stay out of an abusive relationship.
 Narcissists, through their many manipulation tactics, brainwash people into losing reality, and they use many lies to keep their targets hooked.

-”I could not imagine my life without you.” this is mostly used in the idealisation stage along with. ”You’re the love of my life.” or ”I’ve never met anyone like you.” these are hard to tell between good honest people who also say these things if they’re telling you all the exs were crazy that’s a red flag with these statements.
-With a narcissist, these words are used to hook you in or keep you hooked, even during the relationship if they haven’t anyone else lined up to continue using you.
+”I could not imagine my life without you.” this is mostly used in the idealisation stage along with. ”You’re the love of my life.” or ”I’ve never met anyone like you.” these are hard to tell between genuine honest people who also say these things.
+If they’re telling you all the exs were crazy, that’s a red flag with these statements.
+With a narcissist, these words are used to hook you in or keep you hooked, even during the relationship if they haven’t anyone else lined up they say them to continue exploiting you.

 ”All my exs are crazy and hurt me.” again, this is a hard one as people not on the disorder have been hurt.
 Narcissistic people use this to play the victim card, to get you to open up your empathy and to have sympathy for them. if they’ve been back and forth with partners in the past, some people that have been hurt go back, so look at the bigger pictures, or if they hate every single one and something just doesn’t add up in the story’s they are telling you when they say things like.
 “They will not let me see the children.”
 Or ” My children have no respect for me.”
 This could be true, yet you need to listen carefully to the words they say and not take them on face value, especially if something just doesn’t seem right.